Chrissy Teigen Calls Irina Shayk the 'Most Beautiful Woman in the World' and Irina's Reply Is Epic

 “I said this the day I met you and many years later you are still theeeeee most beautiful woman in the world,” she wrote, along with a heart-eye emoji.

 And the star’s words didn’t go unnoticed.
-Shayk responed to Teigen, crediting her beauty to her hair and makeup routine. “@chrissyteigen girl !!!
+Shayk responded to Teigen, crediting her beauty to her hair and makeup routine. “@chrissyteigen girl !!!
 After hair extensions being plugs and make up .. sure … come see me at 6 am.
 I love u and miss ya major face”

 RELATED PHOTOS: Bella!
 Kendall!
 Carey!
 The Best Photos from This Year’s Cannes Film Festival